Once upon a time, in a

 to one side, trying to listen for signs of life.
 Faintly in the

 Gwen looked up at the beast, her hands clutching the crystal.
-"Basically.
+"Yup.
 Originally we were just going to recover Queen Meidon's stolen property and leave, but then you had to start killing people.
-So, yeah, basically yi've fucked it."
+So, yeah, basically.
+Yi've fucked it."